-Certification of Financial Statements
+Certification of the Financial Statements

+We certify that the:
-We certify that the attached general purpose financial statements for the Minister for Primary Industries and Regional Development - Adelaide Hills Wine Industry Fund:

-- comply with relevant Treasurer's Instructions issued under section 41 of the Public Finance and Audit Act 1987, and relevant Australian Accounting Standards; - · are in accordance with the accounts and records of the Adelaide Hills Wine Industry Fund; and - present a true and fair view of the financial position of the Adelaide Hills Wine Industry Fund as at 30 June 2020 and the results of its operation and cash flows for the financial year.

-We certify that the internal controls employed by the Minister for Primary Industries and Regional Development - Adelaide Hills Wine Industry Fund for the financial year over its financial reporting and its preparation of the general purpose financial statements have been effective throughout the reporting period.
+- financial statements for the Minister for Primary Industries and Regional Development Adelaide Hills Wine Industry Fund: - are in accordance with the accounts and records of the Adelaide Hills Wine Industry Fund; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Adelaide Hills Wine Industry Fund at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Minister for Primary Industries and Regional Development Adelaide Hills Wine Industry Fund for the financial year over its financial reporting and its preparation of financial statements have been effective.